 The garage is highly noticeable, and a nice-looking one can contribute considerably to curb appeal.
 A new garage door can help sell your house, but you do need to be careful.
 Since the return is only 85%, you don’t want to get too fancy and sink too much money into the project.

 New Front Door

 Your front entry door will also be one the first things a buyer sees, so it does matter.
-And with respect to the rate of return for home improvements in Inland Empire, replacing your front door (if it needs it) is a good idea.
+And with respect to the rate of return for home improvements in Riverside, replacing your front door (if it needs it) is a good idea.
 A new fiberglass door will get you a 78% return, and a steel door will yield a nearly 91% return.

 The kitchen is the heart of the home, and you can bet buyers will take a long, close look at yours.
 It seems logical, then, that a major kitchen upgrade or remodel would be on the list of have-to-do projects.
 But if your kitchen is already in fairly decent shape, maybe not.

 A major kitchen overhaul is a very expensive undertaking and usually yields only about a 65% return on the investment.
 But with a minor but noticeable kitchen rehabilitation – for instance, refinishing cabinets and updating countertops – you could see an 80% return.
 So think about what you can do to your kitchen to wow buyers without sinking a ton of money into the project and getting only a mediocre ROI.

 Now we come to the projects where the rate of return for home improvements in Riverside is definitely worthwhile.
 In this age of eco-consciousness, people want to know their homes are energy efficient and environmentally friendly.
 The also they really like the fact that additional insulation makes the home more comfortable and cheaper to own.